dipankardas011/dipankardas-portfolio/content/diary/Mar25.md

 * learning about gatekeeper pattern
 * came to know how to extract a python whl file to get the source code
 * some frappe code base
+* learning about mcp protocol (model contrext protocol), how to scalable high throughput logging solution.

 # Date 2025-03-30
 * ksctl able to get embodded emission of cloud provider instance types